ardunster/mini-projects/README.md

 Assorted mini projects that I am making to practice Python code.

+Any helpful feedback is welcome!
+Some of my uploads will be in response to course assignments, others may be things I put together myself as a test or exploration of concepts.
+I am currently a student and would be more than happy to receive constructive advice.
+Thanks for looking!

 Mean and Median:

 Take numerical input and return a list of inputs, the arithmetic mean,